cami5326/Home_Sales/README.md

 ## Overview of the Analysis

 * The purpose here is to use SparkSQL to determine key metrics about a fictional home sales dataset.
-Then create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.
+Then, create temporary views, cache a temporary table and partition the data, comparing the runtime performance.

 ## Questions